backpacking

 For instance, the fifth highest peak in the Adirondacks - Whiteface Mountain - is only 4,867 ft / 1,483 m tall, but it has the greatest vertical drop in the East leaving the White Mountains in New Hampshire and the rest of Appalachian mountain ranges behind.

-Adirondack High Peaks is the compound name of the 46 summits in Adirondack Mountains over 4,000 ft / 1,219 m tall.
+Adirondack High Peaks is the compound name of the 46 summits in the Adirondack Mountains over 4,000 ft / 1,219 m tall.
 They are mostly located south of Lake Placid, NY where two Olympic Games took place - in 1932 and 1980.

 For our 2-day backpacking overnight trip we picked the Keene Valley section.
 We didn't have any particular route in mind, although I wanted to summit at least one of the high peaks and enjoy the view from the top.

 There are quite a few parking lots along NY Route 73 in Keene Valley, but they all get packed on summer weekends, so plan accordingly.
-The lot we chose was adjacent to the private club, and in order to get to the trailhead, you would have to walk through the club's property.
+The lot we chose was adjacent to the private club, and to get to the trailhead, you would have to walk through the club's property.

 You must sign a visitor's book at the gate.
 The park ranger with a gun was rather short-spoken, and when we asked where we could camp overnight, he only said, "All I can tell you is you have to leave the private property".
 He meant the club's property.
 We then accidentally saw a sticky note left by fellow hikers saying that bears are active and aggressive along the Gill Brook.
-Thanks goodness, it was the opposite side of the lake from where we were heading to.
+Thank goodness, it was the opposite side of the lake from where we were heading.

 For those who want to explore the Adirondack High Peaks on a backpacking hike, I recommend you use a specialized book to plan your trip.
 The one we used is called "High Peaks Trails" by the Adirondack Mountain Club (ADK).
 You should also have a good map.
 I liked the one we used from National Geographic (#742).

-The trails are well marked with frequent tree signs, so you really need to work hard to get lost in the woods.
+The trails are well-marked with frequent tree signs, so you really need to work hard to get lost in the woods.

 The trails that run in parallel with the Ausable River offer some interesting and scenic features such as Beaver Meadow Falls, Cathedral Rocks and Rainbow Falls.